NRPonugoti/Jenkins-Master/README.md

  with continues integration and facilitating technical aspects of continues delivery

  Source code ---Initiate CI Process ---> build(Maven) ---->Test ---Report--->Development ----commit ---> Soruce code

+ Jenkins is facilitate the build and test the jobs